 Battery Pack Fault Protection

-This example shows how to model fault and fault protection using a fuse in an automotive battery pack for thermal.
+This example shows how to model fault and fault protection using a fuse in an automotive battery pack.
 The battery pack consists of several battery modules, which are combinations of cells in series and parallel.
 Each battery cell is modeled using the Battery (Table-Based) Simscape Electrical block.
 In this example, the initial temperature and the state of charge are the same for all cells.
 Four battery modules, three similar and one differing from the other three, are connected in series to simulate a battery pack.
 The results in this example assume an initial ambient temperature equal to 25 degree Celsius.
 The Control subsystem defines the logic used to determine the battery pack coolant flow rate.
 A fuse is placed inline to battery pack as a measure of fault protection.

 Parameters and Input Overview